 Covid-19 continues to impact Hanoi’s retail property market

-The Hanoitimes - It's time for negotiating deals between landlords and tenants.
+It's time for negotiating deals between landlords and tenants.

 The resurgence of Covid-19 is progressing complicatedly and expected to exert unpredictable impacts on the real estate market, especially for the retail segment, in Hanoi, according to local insiders.

 |Covid-19 continues to impact Hanoi’s retail property market.
 Photo: Nhat Minh|